Albert-Gao/blog/source/_posts/how-to-test-expressjs-with-jest-and-supertest.md

 2. You need the `babel-preset-env` package to use this.

 ## 6. Why not the Supertest way?
-You may ask since we already use supertest, why not the supertest way?
+Supertest way is still available.
+You just need to `return` the statement and remember not use `.end()` and the end.
+Thanks **Adam Beres-Deak** for the hint!

-I've got a working example with flaw as the following:
+A working example is as the following:

 ```javascript
 const request = require('supertest');